mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 special encodings for 0..6 and 7..127 end.

 For cases 0..6 and 7..127, the tag value indicates the value of the alternative.
-For cases 128+, then a single tag value announces the format, and the value within the array indicates the value.
+For cases 128+, a single tag number is used with an enclosed two-element array that contains the case number and the value of the alternative.

 ### Semantics